Policy-Embedded Graph Expansion: Networked HIV Testing with Diffusion-Driven Network Samples: Application to Network-Based HIV Testing

 However, one significant challenge remains with applying PEGE to our application: the choice of the generative graph expansion model $\mathcal{M}$.
-While off-the-shelf models may be more applicable in different problem instances, we have quite specific requirements for $\mathcal{M}$ given the PEGE setting, our application of the SAPOG problem, and our small, noisy dataset (see Section \ref{evaluation:dataset}): \\ \textbf{1)} $\mathcal{M}$ must be a generative model that can produce a distribution of possible graph expansions rather than a single maximum likelihood-completion.\\ \textbf{2)} $\mathcal{M}$ must be able to generate both edges and high-dimensional node covariates.\\ \textbf{3)} $\mathcal{M}$ must be adaptable to various sizes of known partial graphs and tunable expansion depth limits ($d$).\\ \textbf{4)} $\mathcal{M}$ must preserve the forest property in the graphs that it generates (see Section \ref{evaluation:dataset}).\\ \textbf{5)} $\mathcal{M}$ must be suited to data-scarce settings. \\ No current model that we are aware of meets all of these criteria.
+While off-the-shelf models may be more applicable in different problem instances, we have quite specific requirements for $\mathcal{M}$ given the PEGE setting, our application of the SAPOG problem, and our small, noisy dataset (see Section \ref{evaluation:dataset}):\\ \textbf{1)} $\mathcal{M}$ must be a generative model that can produce a distribution of possible graph expansions.\\ \textbf{2)} $\mathcal{M}$ must be able to generate both edges and high-dimensional node covariates.\\ \textbf{3)} $\mathcal{M}$ must be adaptable to various sizes of known partial graphs and tunable expansion depth limits ($d$).\\ \textbf{4)} $\mathcal{M}$ must preserve the forest property in the graphs that it generates (see Section \ref{evaluation:dataset}).\\ \textbf{5)} $\mathcal{M}$ must be suited to data-scarce settings. \\ No current model that we are aware of meets all of these criteria.
 Thus, we design Dynamics-Driven Branching (DDB), a new generative graph expansion model that trains only on low-level node-to-node dynamics with no graph or sequence-level supervision.
 DDB is a hybrid model that fuses denoising diffusion with Gaussian Process Regression (GPR) and learns to recursively expand branches off of the observed frontier nodes.
 The forest prior of $\mathcal{G}$ and the recursive property of DDB allow us to tabularize data from training graphs, reducing training of DDB to only node-to-node dynamics.
 Specifically, let $v_{\text{parent}}$ and $v_{\text{child}}$ be a pair of parent and child nodes with covariates $\mathbf{x}_{\text{parent}}$ and $\mathbf{x}_{\text{child}}$, respectively.
-Then: \\ \textbf{1)} We train a GPR model \cite{scikit-learn} to produce a Gaussian distribution of $|N(v_{\text{parent}})|$ conditioned on $\mathbf{x}_{\text{parent}}$.\\ \textbf{2)} We train a denoising diffusion model to learn a distribution of $\mathbf{x}_{\text{child}}$ conditioned on $\mathbf{x}_{\text{parent}}$.\\ At inference, DDB starts at each frontier node and recursively samples the GPR model to generate the number of successors at each expanded node, then samples the diffusion model to generate a vector of covariates for each of those successors.
+Then: \\ \textbf{1)} We train a GPR model \cite{scikit-learn} to produce a Gaussian distribution of $|N(v_{\text{parent}})|$ conditioned on $\mathbf{x}_{\text{parent}}$.\\ \textbf{2)} We train a denoising diffusion model to learn a distribution of $\mathbf{x}_{\text{child}}$ conditioned on $\mathbf{x}_{\text{parent}}$.
+Our diffusion model employs a sinusoidal time embedding followed by four linear layers with GELU activations, trained via MSE loss.\\ At inference, DDB starts at each frontier node and recursively samples the GPR model to generate the number of successors at each expanded node, then samples the diffusion model to generate a vector of covariates for each of those successors.
 This way, DDB generates the stochastic node-to-node dynamics that drive variation in possible graph completions near frontier nodes, rather than directly learning specific structures and sequences present in the limited training data.

 The task of generating neighboring node covariates is especially challenging since the covariates have 72 dimensions and it is unclear which specific features in the parent node covariates are the most relevant.
 The diffusion model is thus a critical element of DDB, as its mode covering property helps learn an expressive distribution of the high-dimensional $\mathbf{x}_{\text{child}}$ conditioned on $\mathbf{x}_{\text{parent}}$.
 Additionally, targeting this task rather than learning to generate the entire graph in one shot helps limit training time of the diffusion model to only a few minutes and reduce overfitting or mode collapse.